Xilinx/Vitis-Tutorials/Vitis_HLS/Feature_Tutorials/01-using_code_analyzer/README.md

 &rarr;
 ![Code Analyzer goto source 3](./images/CA_goto_source_step3.png "Code Analyzer goto source 3")

-We can see this behavior: “acc” is always cleared as we enter the i-j double loop nest and is updated only at the end of the t-loop before starting a new iteration.
+We can see this behavior: "acc" is always cleared as we enter the i-j double loop nest and is updated only at the end of the t-loop before starting a new iteration.
 But it is cleared again at the start of a new t-loop iteration, so we can see 2 issues:

-1. Despite being updated, “acc” is never different from zero when it is read, so it has no effects and can be removed from the code.
+1. Despite being updated, "acc" is never different from zero when it is read, so it has no effects and can be removed from the code.
 2. The t-loop is unnecessary because the array D[][] is just updated 4 times with the same values.
 We can remove the t-loop as well.

 We can rerun c-simulation for the design to confirm it’s still functionally correct.